Job and Intern Searching

 - Additional job search sites

 When you meet a new person in class, at a social event or even in the elevator, you have an opportunity to develop your network.
-The Walton College Career Center hopes you will view every opportunity to meet people as a chance to increase your business network.
-Each year, the Career Center brings in professionals from various businesses and industries to present various professional development topics, as well as assist students with development areas such as resume enhancement and interview skill building.
+Walton Career Services hopes you will view every opportunity to meet people as a chance to increase your business network.
+Each year, Walton Career Services brings in professionals from various businesses and industries to present various professional development topics, as well as assist students with development areas such as resume enhancement and interview skill building.

 There are many more uses for networking than just "finding a job."
 Networking is an activity that takes place every day of our lives, whether job-related or not.
 Did you talk to someone at breakfast to review what might be on the upcoming exam?
 That's networking.
 Did you ask a librarian which reference materials would be the best in preparing a term paper?
 That's networking.
 Did you ask friends if they knew of anyone driving home for the weekend?
 That's networking.

 Networking is already far more active in your life than you might have originally thought.
 The key to making it effective in your job search is to provide clear focus and direction.
 Following are several objectives to keep in mind when speaking with others about your job search:

 - To make others aware of your job search and your career focus.